By stuckon3d - 16 Years Ago

 Here is a WIP of a space scene using the new starship pack in combination with the outer space interior pack.
 I call this one "the calm before the storm"

-Thats very very good.
-Smile
+Thats very very good. :)

 very nice shot!

-All I can say is "WOW" w00t
+All I can say is "WOW" :w00t:

-Cathy Hehe
+Cathy :hehe:

 Thank you guys, here is a little animation based on the last image i made.
 Call this one: "Ready for Battle"

-By mellormedia - 14 Years Ago
+By mellormedia - 15 Years Ago

-Nice looking clip on dude, regards, DTSmile
+Nice looking clip on dude, regards, DT:)

 Here is a little work in progress, what you are seeing is animation straight from the new motion movie action pack from reallusion.
-I wanted to show how cool the motion are without any tweaks and then on the second pass i will enhance it even more by applying animation principles via motion layer and add the bad guys he is fighting with, stay tuned.
-Smile
+I wanted to show how cool the motion are without any tweaks and then on the second pass i will enhance it even more by applying animation principles via motion layer and add the bad guys he is fighting with, stay tuned. :)

-By peteradam6 - 14 Years Ago
+By peteradam6 - 15 Years Ago

 Flawless, except for the fog speed.
 The fog goes very fast along the ground, but the strong wind that's driving it isn't pushing the rain slant-wise at all.
 So I guess the fog's flow speed need to be significantly reduced?

 Most excelent Cris!
 I got that motion pack too but haven't had tme to play with it.
 Cool beans!
+Cathy :hehe:

 More great test renders.
 Keep them coming

-By mdnavaz_20100822111201345 - 14 Years Ago
+By mdnavaz_20100822111201345 - 15 Years Ago

 I can't see any images.
 How can I view the Image1?
+Thanks.

 Thanks.

-I can see all the images fine, is anyone else having problem viewing them?
+Sorry mdnavaz, I can see all the images fine, is anyone else having problem viewing them?

 thanks,